Frequently Asked Questions

 What are cannabinoids?

-Tetrahydrocannabinol (THC) is the best known and primary psychoactive (mind-altering) cannabinoid associated with getting “high.”
-Selective breeding over the last few decades has increased THC levels in cannabis.
-For cannabis edibles, 10mg of THC is considered a “single serving.”
-See our factsheet on Cannabis Edibles.
+Delta-9 Tetrahydrocannabinol (Δ9 THC) is the most well-known and main psychoactive (mind-altering) cannabinoid associated with getting “high.”
+Selective breeding and processing over the last few decades have increased THC levels in cannabis.

-Why do I need to know about percentages of THC and CBD?
+What do I need to know about potency (strength)?

-The percentage of THC is often taken as a measure of cannabis potency (how strong the drug is).
-It’s possible that very high THC numbers may be more dangerous to the user.
-However, this would only be the case if someone uses too much.
-Additionally, if a cannabis sample is of higher potency, a smaller amount may be required to produce the desired effect, which could be a good thing if it means reduced exposure to smoke.
-Cannabis in the form of butane hash oil (BHO, butane honey oil, wax, shatter or dabs) is extremely potent compared to other forms.
+The percentage or concentration of THC is often taken as a measure of cannabis potency (how strong the drug is).
+If a cannabis product has higher potency, a smaller amount is required to produce the desired effect.
+This could be a good thing if it means reduced exposure to smoke but could make it easier to use more than intended.

 What should I know about high-THC cannabis products?

-High-THC cannabis concentrates, like shatter, wax, butters and oils used for dabbing and also as ingredients to produce vaping cartridges, infused joints, and as the main mind-altering ingredient for edibles.
-Concentrates contain THC levels varying from 60-90%.
-These levels are a 6-to-9-fold increase over what was considered “highly potent” cannabis back when the main method of use was smoking the cannabis plant.
+High-THC cannabis concentrates contain THC levels varying from 60-90%.
+These levels are 6 to 9 times higher than what was considered “highly potent” cannabis back when the main method of use was smoking the cannabis plant.

-In 2020, experts from the University of Washington and Washington State University published a report, “Cannabis Concentration and Health Risks: A Report for the Washington State Prevention Research Subcommittee (PRSC),” that identified three primary areas of concern related to these negative health effects:
+In 2020, experts from the University of Washington and Washington State University published a report, “Cannabis Concentration and Health Risks: A Report for the Washington State Prevention Research Subcommittee (PRSC),” including a consensus statement that the THC content of cannabis contributes to unwanted health effects in a dose-response manner.

 Can getting high cause memory problems?